 Dear AmSAT Members,

-The AmSAT Board has met to discuss the impact of COVID-19 on the organization as a whole, and on the upcoming ACGM in Boulder in specific.
+The AmSAT Board met last night to discuss the impact of COVID-19 on the organization as a whole, and on the upcoming ACGM in Boulder in specific.
 After conferring with the Planning and Policy Committees, and with thoughtful consideration and a heavy heart, we unanimously voted to cancel the 2020 ACGM in Boulder, Colorado.

 We are immensely grateful to Jo Gray, Anna Sobotka, Heidi Leathwood, Maria Santos, Naoko Yoda, and the many teachers who worked so hard to plan such a rich and exciting meeting.